Modulo Calculator

 Determining Even and Odd Numbers

-Unit conversion
+Unit Conversion

-For example, if we want to know the number of hours in 373 minutes, a result expressed as 6 hours and 13 minutes might be more valuable than 6.2166666666666666667 hours.
+For example, if we want to find the number of hours in 373 minutes, expressing the result as 6 hours and 13 minutes is much more practical than saying 6.2166666666666666667 hours.

 Determining a Leap Year

-The average tropical year (the time between the two vernal equinoxes) is more accurately about 365 days and 5 hours and 49 minutes.
-The difference between the average year and the Julian calendar year (365 days and 6 hours) was about 11 minutes.
-So in about 128 years, those 11 minutes could add up to a whole extra day.
+The average tropical year (the time between two vernal equinoxes) is closer to 365 days, 5 hours, and 49 minutes.
+The difference between the average tropical year and the Julian calendar year was about 11 minutes.
+Over 128 years, those 11 minutes added up to a whole extra day.

-• The rest of the years which total is a multiple of 100 are not leap years (for example, the years 1700, 1800, 1900, 2100, 2200, 2300);
+- The rest of the years whose total is a multiple of 100 are not leap years (for example, the years 1700, 1800, 1900, 2100, 2200, 2300).

-• All other years are not leap.
+- All other years are not leap years.

-Thus, the years 1700, 1800, and 1900 are not leap years, as they are a multiple of 100 and not a multiple of 400.
-Years 1600 and 2000 are leap years, as they are a multiple of 400.
+Thus, the years 1700, 1800, and 1900 are not leap years because they are multiples of 100 but not 400.
+However, the years 1600 and 2000 are leap years because they are multiples of 400.

 Let's return to our problem.